Chow group of 0-cycles with modulus and higher dimensional class field theory: Proof of Existence theorem

-\begin{coro} Let the assumptions be as in Proposition~\ref{tameCFT}.
-For any Cartier divisor on $X$ with $|D|\subset C$, $\C(X,D)^0$ is torsion of finite exponent and $\hWU/ \widehat{F}^{(D)} W(U)$ is of finite exponent of $p$-power. \end{coro} \begin{proof} Without loss of generality we assume $|D|=C$.
-By Proposition~\ref{tameCFT}, we have
+\begin{coro} Assume $\dim(X)=2$.
+For any effective Cartier divisor $D$ on $X$ with $|D|= C$, $\C(X,D)^0$ is torsion of finite exponent and $\hWU/ \hFXCC {D}$ is of finite exponent of $p$-power. \end{coro} \begin{proof} Using de Jong's alteration result \cite{dJ} and a norm trick we can assume without loss of generality that $X/k$ is smooth.
+Then by Proposition~\ref{tameCFT}, we have

 and it is isomorphic to $\pi_1^\ab(X,C)^0$, which is finite by \cite[Th.2.7]{KeSc}.
 On the other hand $p^m \FXCCap {C}\subset \FXCC {D}$ if $p^m C\geq D$ since for $F\in \ZXCC$ such that $F\Cap C$ at $x\in F\cap C$, $(1+\cO_{F,x}(-C))^{p^m}\subset 1+\cO_{F,x}(-p^m C)$. \end{proof}